 Today we are grateful for the solidarity of other nations and also paying respect to the victims.

-In Madrid in 2007 the OSCE participating States, issuing a statement in connection with the 75th anniversary of the Holodomor in Ukraine, reiterated their commitment to clearly and unequivocally condemn totalitarianism and underlined the importance of raising awareness of the tragic events of our common past, promoting tolerance and non-discrimination, strengthening the rule of law and respect for human rights and fundamental freedoms for the prevention of human tragedies in the future.
+Referring to the 1990 Copenhagen OSCE commitment to “clearly and unequivocally condemn totalitarianism”, we once again reiterate the importance of raising public awareness of the tragic events of our common past, of promoting tolerance and non-discrimination, of strengthening the rule of law and respect for human rights and fundamental freedoms for the prevention of human tragedies in the future.

-Mourning millions of innocent victims of Holodomor who were killed by barbaric policy of the Soviet totalitarian regime, we stress the importance of remembrance and maintaining a firm stance in condemning totalitarianism, regardless of the colours it used, and strongly upholding the values of democracy, human rights and freedoms.
+In closing, I would like to underline once again the significance of remembrance and maintaining a firm stance in condemning totalitarianism, regardless of the colors it used, brown or red, and strongly upholding the values of democracy, human rights and freedoms.